 The Purchasing Division is responsible for review and approval of the procurement of goods and services required for the daily operation of the city in accordance with the State of New Jersey Local Public Contracts Law N.J.S.A.
 40A:11-1.
-Through this function, the city endeavors to procure goods and services on behalf of city departments in the most efficient and cost effective manner possible.
+Through this function, the city endeavors to procure goods and services on behalf of city departments in the most efficient and cost effective manner possible, including participating in cooperative purchasing agreements.

 Please check our website often, as new information and requests for services are posted.
 We often seek competitive price quotes to satisfy our operational needs.
 A list of items may be posted for which sealed bids are required.
 As an equal opportunity employer, the City of Vineland encourages small and minority owned businesses to respond.
 The City of Vineland uses the following methods of procurement.
-Click here for current requests.
+Click here for current requests and cooperative purchasing agreement announcements.

 Request For Quotes